apache/geode-native/examples/cpp/putgetremove/README.md

 1. Execute `cpp-putgetremove`, expect the following output:

+    ```
     Storing id and username in the region
-       Getting the user info from the region rtimmons = Robert Timmons
+    Getting the user info from the region
+       rtimmons = Robert Timmons
        scharles = Sylvia Charles
     Removing rtimmons info from the region
-       rtimmons's info successfully deleted3
+    rtimmons's info successfully deleted
+    ```

 1. Run the `stopserver` script to gracefully shutdown the Geode cluster.